rohit-lakhanpal/publish-your-saas-offer/README.md

 Setting up a Preview Audience allows a select group to access and verify your offer before it goes live.
 This preview version is only available to the audience you designate.
 To include individuals in your preview audience, you'll need to use either their Azure Active Directory (AAD) or Microsoft Account (MSA) email addresses.
 Here's how to set it up:

    1. **Navigate to Preview Audience**: Start by going to the “Preview Audience” section.
    2. **Add Email Addresses**: Input the “Azure Active Directory or Microsoft Account email address” that was recorded during ["Pre-Requisite 4"](#pre-requisite-4).
+Make sure to add the emails of everyone who you want to use to test the Customer/Buyer experience.
    3. **Save the Draft**: After adding the email addresses, click the "Save Draft" button to secure your changes.

 Ensuring that your preview audience is correctly set up will facilitate a smoother verification process for your offer’s details before they are made publicly available.